Endurance develops strength of character in us~ Romans 5:4 NLT

 Having seen the park after a fresh burn on my first visit, it was nice to see everything so green.
 I did recognize a jack-in-the-pulpit, but it looked like all the other ground-covers were more sprouting weeds than native plants...

 After our morning loop - we had lunch in the shade.
-Our friend Shannon was here too - camping for the weekend!
+Our friend Shannon was here too - camping for the weekend.
 She gave us directions as Roxi & I went out again - for a faster loop.
 Jackie & Cathy left for their own ride at a slower pace.
 As Roxi & I busted up one of the nice long climbs - I heard Roxi say; "Hi!"
 A little girl was standing in the middle of the trail to our left!
-Her eyes were as big as saucers as our two horses appeared at the top of the hill!
+Her eyes were as big as saucers as our horses crested the top of the hill!

 Making friends~

 We were impressed that this family had hiked all the way up onto the ridge to camp!
-I Farah's carrots out of my pommel bag, both girls held their hands - flat - to feed each horse a carrot :-) Not sure where we were going - we continued turning up & ended at the top of ridge trail again.
+I retreived Farah's carrots from my pommel bag.
+Both girls held their hands flat & gave one to each horse.
+Not sure where we were going; we continued turning uphill & ended at the top of ridge trail again.
 Those views are some of the best anywhere - it was a great place to be.

 Bend in the Missouri~